Skip to main content

 Acrobat ants don't excavate into trees or fallen logs.
 Instead, they take advantage of galleries left behind by other wood-boring insects and move their nests in.
 The colonies typically have one egg-laying queen, but satellite nests cooperating with the main nest may be nearby.

 Finding ant nests in your yard can be frustrating, but acrobat ants are more of a nuisance than a serious pest.
-They don't often raide your kitchen or nest inside, but they can become an issue if certain conditions are right.
+They don't often raid your kitchen or nest inside, but they can become an issue if certain conditions are right.

 How to identify acrobat ants